hyundai-robotics/doc-hi6-embedded-plc/3-relay/2-relay-expression.md

 ﻿# 3.2 Designating a relay

-The following shows how the relays are designated in the embedded programmable logic controller (PLC) of the Hi6 robot controller.
+The following shows how the relays are designated in the embedded programmable logic controller (PLC) of the ${cont_model} robot controller.

 `[FB{block-index}.]{relay-type}[{data-type}]{signal-index}`